Skip to the content

 • Great attention should be paid to mosquito protection during the day!

 • The disease can cause high fever, muscle and joint pain, and skin rashes.
 In rare cases, bleeding may occur.
 There is no specific treatment.
+Vaccination is recommended only for people with evidence of previous dengue infection.

 • For personal safety, we strongly recommend that you inform yourself in detail about dengue.